kdechant/eamon/ADVENTURE-DESIGN.md

 - Adventure: Choose the adventure you created above in the drop-down
 - Room ID: Give it an ID number.
 Room 1 is the where the player will start.
 Typically, rooms are numbered sequentially starting with 1, though the program currently won't calculate this for you.
 - Name
+- Text format - Use "Plain Text" unless you need custom formatting.
+Use "Markdown" to allow Markdown formatting in the description.
 - Description - Unlike Classic Eamon, this can contain as much text as you like.
-It also supports Markdown.
 - Is Dark - Check this box if the room is dark and requires a light source

 #### Room Exits